What Does it Mean When a Chicken Lays a Lash Egg? - Countryside Network

 How Can I Keep My Chickens Healthy?

 Salpingitis can be very hard to prevent.
-There are risk factors.
-One is age.
-That can’t be prevented.
-The other is obesity.
-So, make sure your chickens are getting a healthy diet and free range exercise time each day.
+It is most common in birds that are two to three years old.
+Make sure your chickens are getting a healthy diet and free-range exercise time each day.
 Practicing good animal husbandry is helpful in preventing the spread of bacteria and viruses that result in salpingitis.
 Keep the chicken coop and run as clean as possible by changing dirty bedding and cleaning nest boxes frequently.
 Many chicken keepers will dose their chicken’s water with Apple Cider Vinegar (the kind with the mother) to keep waterers clean and boost their chicken’s immune systems.
 You can also add garlic to your chicken’s diet either in the water or as garlic powder in their feed.
 A quick tip; if you add fresh garlic cloves to your chicken’s water, be sure to change it daily because the garlic can get quite strong if you don’t.
 This results in chickens who aren’t drinking enough water daily.

 In the end, a lash egg isn’t always a death sentence.
 Many chicken keepers have hens that lay lash eggs and live long and happy lives.
 But it is a symptom that you’ll want to monitor and treat if necessary.